 Arch.
 Dipl.-Ing Dr.techn.
 Martin Emmerer

 The passion for architecture is attended by Martin Emmerer's expertise in computational design and programming.
-Beside his building practise he is applying architectural thinking to domains beyond.
-Since 2015 he has been managing the development of the AI-driven design software Archilles Pro.
+He holds a doctorate degree in technical science, is visiting lecturer and guest critic at different Universities.
+Beside his building practise Martin Emmerer is applying architectural thinking to domains beyond.
+For this purpose the research company Archilles Software was found in 2018, focusing on the development of the AI-driven design tool Archilles Pro.

 Personal